 HMRC have a set of rules to determine if you are working inside or outside of the IR35 legislation.
-The rules relate to the way you work as well as the actual contract details, so you will need to consider IR35 for every new contract you undertake and regularly review your working practices.
+The rules relate to the way you work as well as the actual contract details, so you will need to consider IR35 legislation for every new contract you undertake and regularly review your working practices with your contractor accountant.
 The rules aim to identify whether you are actually working and behaving as you would if you were permanently employed doing the same job:

 - Personal service/substitution